ghiscoding/Realtime-TODO-Aurelia-Auth-RethinkDB/README.md

 ## OAuth Authentication with Aurelia-Auth
 We will use [Aurelia-Auth](https://github.com/paulvanbladel/aurelia-auth) for OAuth login so that we can use (Google, Facebook, GitHub, LinkedIn, Windows Live or Twitter) to login to our application.
 The configuration of the OAuth secret keys will be under `server/config/config.development.js`, this file is however excluded from the project (for obvious reason).
 Simply go under the folder `/server/config` and rename the file from `config.development.template.js` to `config.development.js` and then put in your OAuth secret keys.

+The `Aurelia-Auth`is based on `Satellizer` and uses the same configurations, so you could refer to their [GitHub Satellizer](https://github.com/sahat/satellizer) repo for more details.

 ## Web UI
 If everything goes well, your application should now run locally on port `4000`.
 Open your browser and go to [http://localhost:4000](http://localhost:4000).